Skip to main content

 How India's Hydropower Expansion Creates Demand for Concrete Specialists

 India's hydropower sector is entering its largest construction cycle in decades.
-With 8,514 MW under active construction, a 51 GW pumped storage pipeline approved in principle, and the Dam Rehabilitation and Improvement Programme covering 736 dams, the country needs concrete technology specialists at a scale the industry has never seen.
+With NHPC and its joint ventures building 8,514 MW across eight projects, a national pumped storage roadmap targeting 100 GW by 2035-36, and the Dam Rehabilitation and Improvement Project covering 736 dams, the country needs concrete technology specialists at a scale the industry has never seen.
 This article examines the numbers, the workforce gap, and the opportunity for engineers and firms positioned to fill it.

 India Hydropower Concrete Demand Workforce